cinemagoer/cinemagoer/README.rst

 Example
 -------

-Here's an example that demonstrates how to use IMDbPY:
+Here's an example that demonstrates how to use Cinemagoer:

 .. code-block:: python